MicroEJ/docs/DeviceDeveloperGuide/mjvm/link.rst

 Link
 ====

-Several sections are defined by the MJVM.
+Several sections are defined by the MicroEJ core engine.
 Each section must be linked by the third-party linker.

 .. table:: Linker Sections